treeverse/lakeFS/design/user_controller_workspaces.md

 ## Overview

-The main idea is to change the API slightly to work around the need to synchronize state between object store paths or object store / DB.
+The main idea is to change the API slightly to work around the need to synchronize state between Object Store paths or Object Store <--> DB.

-To acheieve this, I suggest introducing another Git concept: the "working tree".
+To achieve this, I suggest introducing another Git concept: the "working tree".
 When writing, users need to get a **"workspace ID"** from lakeFS, write/read through it, and then either `git add && git commit`, or `git commit -a` the changes in that workspace.

-This moves some of the concurrency control from lakeFS to the user.
+This moves some concurrency control from lakeFS to the user.
 I believe this new responsibility could be mostly abstracted away from the user.

 ## Benefits

 - closer in model to Git
 - as scalable as the underlying object store - millions of ops/second are possible.
-- state in external DB: only HEADs (they require CAS/conditional writes/some form of concurrency control)
+- state in an external DB: only HEADs (they require CAS/conditional writes/some form of concurrency control)
-- Users can rely on IAM permisssions!
+- Users can rely on IAM permissions!
 - Users can rely on S3 lifecycle!
 - Users can start using lakeFS with no external DB at all, on a single instance (i.e. `docker run` instead of current compose)
 - Makes it easier to integrate with things like Kinesis Firehose, Kafka Connect, other managed ingest tools
-- Much much simpler than Raft: both operationally for the user, for us to develop/maintain and for the community to reason about
+- Much simpler than Raft: both operationally for the user, for us to develop/maintain and for the community to reason about

 ## Downsides